THC overdose: everything you need to know

 A THC overdose can lead to lingering after-effects the next day that can affect day-to-day activities.
 Here are some of the most common after-effects:

-• Physical exhaustion: after an intense THC experience, the body can be exhausted.
-Many people report a feeling of heaviness and tiredness that can last throughout the day.
+• Physical exhaustion After an intense THC experience, the body can be exhausted.
+Many people report a feeling of heaviness and fatigue that can last throughout the day.

-• Need for sleep: It is not uncommon to feel an increased need for sleep the day after a THC overdose.
+• Schlafbedürfnis It is not uncommon to feel an increased need for sleep the day after a THC overdose.
 Getting enough sleep can help the body recover and relieve fatigue.

-• Slowed thought processes: THC can impair cognitive function, resulting in slowed thought processes and difficulty concentrating.
+• Slowed thought processes THC can impair cognitive function, leading to slower thought processes and difficulty concentrating.
 This can be particularly problematic when important tasks or work are due.

-• Attention problems: Many people have difficulty focusing or maintaining their attention on a task.
-This can interfere with working, learning or even simple day-to-day activities.
+• Aufmerksamkeitsprobleme Many people have difficulty focussing or maintaining their attention on a task.
+This can interfere with working, learning or even simple everyday activities.

 Mild headaches and other after-effects